Tag Archive: enlightenment

 I keep getting emails about enlightenment, or nibbana, or nirvana – how it happens and what it is, and how long it takes.
 And though I’ve written about it before, I figure it’s… Continue reading

 I’ve been getting lots of interesting questions on Quora.
 And usually, though I avoid talking about enlightenment, I decided to address this one.
-Question was: ‘What are monks longing for?
-Why do they… Continue reading
+Question was: ‘What are Buddhist monks looking for?
+Why do… Continue reading

 Dealing with Dukkha